gcapes/git-course/_episodes/03-history.md

 This strange concept of the 'detached HEAD' is covered in the next section ... just bear with me for now!

-If we look at `journal.txt` we'll see it's our very first version.
+If we look at `journal.md` we'll see it's our very first version.
 And if we look at our directory,

 ~~~